 - (b) Description of the Scope of work:

 - a.
 Purpose

 - i.
 To provide for recreation activities including organised sports games, children and youth play and informal recreation use.

 - ii.
+To provide for community facilities including a community centre, club rooms and other buildings for recreation and social activities and meetings.

-To provide community infrastructure to support the recreation activities including sports courts and lighting, campground with ablution block, BMX tracks, forestry and grazing, roadways and car parks amenity buildings including toilets, and storage areas.
+- iii.
+To provide community infrastructure to support the recreation activities including sports grounds, sports ground lighting, sports courts, playgrounds, walking and cycling tracks, roadways and car parks amenity buildings including toilets, changing rooms and storage areas.

 - b.
 Scope of Work

 - i.
 The scope of work is to provide land and associated infrastructure and facilities for the provision of recreation and community facilities.
 Specifically this includes:

+- sports fields and lighting for summer and winter sports activities

 - tennis/netball courts and lighting

+- Bowling green

+- Cricket practice nets

+- Golf course and clubrooms

+- Tennis clubrooms

+- Multi-use sports and community centre

+- Camping/picnic area

+- Community centre

 - public toilets

-- campground with ablution block

-- BMX track
+- BBQ facilities

-- camper van dump station

 - playground

 - car parks and roadways

-- amenity block used by the campground (former sports pavilion)

-- storage containers

-- forestry block

-- grazing

-- fencing (internal and boundary)

-- other recreational facilities and equipment

-- shelter and amenity planting

-- c.
-Scale
+- park furniture

-- i.
-All work will be conducted within the area identified on the attached map.
+- storage/equipment sheds - fencing (internal and boundary) - Other recreational facilities and equipment - Walking tracks, boardwalks and bridges - Shelter, amenity and naïve restoration planting - c.
+Scale - i.
+All work will be conducted within the area identified on the attached map. - ii.

-ii.
 No increase in the scale or intensity of activity on this site for recreation reserve purposes is anticipated.
+Some additional improvements are planned for the reserve including a perimeter walking path and upgrade of the campground facilities but the effects of these are less than minor in the context of the existing reserve.